skateboard/customjvm/README.md

 <br />

 # Introduction
-This is a very simple c++ program that creates a custom JVM.
-It finds the start class and calls the main(String[]) static void.
+This is a very simple c++ program that creates a custom JVM then finds the start class and calls the main(String[]) static void.

 This was made for minecraft but can be used for other java programs.